kuberhealthy/kuberhealthy/cmd/ssl-handshake-check/README.md

 #### NOTES:
 Certificate Authority (CA) issued certificates should use the first spec sheet (ssl-handshake-check.yaml) with the SELF_SIGNED env var set to "false".

 Self-signed certificate checks can be performed two different ways.
-The first spec below can be set to SELF_SIGNED = "true" and the check will attempt to retrieve the self signed certificate, add it to the cert pool, and run perform a TLS handshake check.
+The first spec below can be set to SELF_SIGNED = "true" and the check will attempt to retrieve the certificate from the host, add it to the cert pool, and run the TLS handshake check.

 The second spec can be used if you have the certificate.
 Copy and paste the self-signed certificate data into the configmap spec under the certificate.crt data label.

-See the example below:
+See the examples below:

 #### EXAMPLE SSL Handshake Check - Self Signed or CA Issued Kube Spec (ssl-handshake-check.yaml):
 ```yaml